-All employees in South Africa must hold an appropriate work visa if they do not have citizenship or permanent residence.
+All foreign employees in South Africa must hold an appropriate work visa if they do not have permanent residence.
 Detailed conditions governing the admission and residence of foreign nationals into South African territory are regulated by a system of entry visas and administered by the Department of Home Affairs, in accordance with the provisions of the Immigration Act, No 13 of 2002.
 South Africa generally recognises three different categories of work visas (intra company, critical skills and general).
-A local sponsor for a work visa is generally required and it is further generally necessary to show that no local person is capable of filling the applicant's position.
+A local sponsor for a work visa is generally required and under some categories of work visa it may be necessary to show that no local person is capable of filling the vacant position.